microsoft/lisa/docs/run_test/runbook.md

 #### is_secret

-type: boolean, optional, default is False.
+type: bool, optional, default is False.

 When set to True, the value of this variable will be masked in log and other output information.